Hurricane woman killed in Culloden hit-and-run

-CULLODEN, W.Va. — A Hurricane woman was fatally struck by a vehicle Thursday morning in Culloden, according to Cabell County Sheriff Chuck Zerkle.
+CULLODEN - A Hurricane, West Virginia, woman was fatally struck by a vehicle Thursday morning in Culloden, according to Cabell County Sheriff Chuck Zerkle.

 Zerkle says Boardman and the man had just left the Speedway gas station when the car allegedly veered off the roadway and hit her.
 The man was uninjured, Zerkle added.